Cole-Clark Club in Hobe Sound

 Paws to Read

-In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud to trained dogs without judgement.
+In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud, without judgment, to trained dogs.
 Participants also develop bonds with a caring adult.

 Mandatory tutoring and homework help program in which youth ages 6 -18 develop academic, behavioral, and social skills.
 Members receive one-on-one instruction and also participate in high-yield learning activities.